Kovan, Singapore: Demographics

-In 2019, there are 24,850 people living in Kovan.
-12,020 (48.37%) male and 12,830 (51.63%) female.
+As of 2024, Kovan has a population of 27,280, with 13,110 (48.06%) males and 14,170 (51.94%) females.

-3,970 (5.98%) people live in HDB flats, 8,730 (35.13%) live in condominium/other apartments, 11,840 (47,65%)live in landed properties and 310 (1.25%) live in other accommodation.
+3,710 (13.60%) people live in HDB flats, 11,690 (42.85%) live in condominium/other apartments, 11,590 (42.48%) live in landed properties and 300 (1.10%) live in other accommodations.

 Transportation

 The main road connecting Kovan to the other parts of Singapore is Upper Serangoon Road.
 Both Kovan MRT station and Heartland Mall are situated along this major road.
 Nearby is the Kallang-Paya Lebar Expressway, which provides a direct route to the city area.

 Public transport in Kovan includes the North East line served by Kovan MRT station, which is just in front of Heartland Mall.
 Kovan formerly had a bus interchange, which is now renamed Kovan Hub.
 However, many buses still pass through Kovan, as they ply through the main Upper Serangoon Road.
 The pair of bus stops connected to Kovan MRT station is a major one, and a relatively high number of buses passing through heads towards Hougang, Serangoon or to the city.